sevora/blog/_posts/2023-06-23-been-working-privately.md

 ---
-title: "I have been working on private projects"
+title: "I Have Been Working on Private Projects"
 ---

 So, I've been working on private projects.
 It's quite massive.
 I'm learning some concepts along the way but they're more of ideas to improve managing and organizing a project so that it is maintainable even with the large amount of things that's supposed to be there.